The Risks of Selling Your Soul to Satan

-To sell your soul to Satan to reap benefits such as riches, fame, or position in life would be like playing with fire.
-To try to win favors from Satan, and then think you can go back to God when you choose is a perilous and presumptuous action.
+There are great perilous risk in selling your soul to Satan in order to reap benefits such as riches, fame, or position.
+Doing that would be like playing with fire.
+To try to win favors from Satan, and then think you can go back to God when you choose is a dangerous and presumptuous action.
 The risks are many, such as dying before you can get the chance to fix your relationship with the Lord.
 “For man also does not know his time” (Ecclesiastes 9:12).

-Also, the ones that delay their decision to accept God’s love will be less willing to go back to him because their hearts get hardened with sin over time.
+In addition, the ones that delay their decision to repent will be less willing to go back to God because their hearts get hardened with sin over time.
 Each time they suppress the conviction of the Holy Spirit, they go deeper into darkness.
 This risk is associated with grieving the Holy Spirit away and committing the unpardonable sin.

 The Unpardonable Sin